-The Agency in 2005 developed a prioritization method for its major assets including paving, bridge, aviation, roadway, safety, and bicycle/pedestrian.
-The purpose of prioritization is to incorporate asset-management principles into the Agency's programs.
-The Agency strives to minimize long-term costs by using engineering analysis to determine the optimum treatment at the right time.
+The agency started the project prioritization program in 2005 and expanded it in 2006.
+It continues to evolve in 2007 for the FY'09 budget.
+The Agency strives to minimize long-term costs by using available data and engineering analysis to determine the optimum treatment at the right time.

-These analyses, however, are only part of the prioritization equation.
-Local transportation priorities are also an important factor that helps determine where a project falls on the Agency's prioritization list.
+As explained in the following document, the priorities balance agency asset-management principles with regional priorities.
+Local transportation priorities are an important factor that helps determine where a project falls on the Agency's prioritization list.
 Each Regional Planning Commission (RPC) and the Metropolitan Planning Organization (MPO) rank all projects in their region in order of importance.
-These rankings are also given "weight" within the Agency's scoring process, and are used to adjusted the engineering-driven data to better reflect a region's needs.
+These rankings are given "weight" within the Agency's scoring process to reflect a region's needs.